Skip to main content

 For more details about incident permissions, read the dedicated documentation.

-Define their team permissions
+Define team leaders

-Team permissions selection
+Team leader definition selection

-By default, a teammate with the Member role and can manage team permission can invite new users to the workspace by adding them to their team.
+By default, team leaders can invite new users to the workspace by adding them to their team.
+This behavior can be disabled via workspace settings.
+For more details, refer to this page.

 info